arpadio/eloRatingApp/README.md

 The app uses Firebase Database to update player ratings as they are affected by the results submitted.

 Go ahead and play around - add new players to the ranking, and submit scores.
-The database can always reset!
+The database can always be reset!

 Feel free to submit issues and/or [pull requests](http://readwrite.com/2014/07/02/github-pull-request-etiquette/) at your leisure.